makakin/AlienVault-USMa/nxlog-inst/Readme.md

 Steps to use:
-Download included zip file to system , and extract it.
+Download all files to system.

 Make sure Sysmon.exe, nxlog.conf, and inst-nxlog.ps1 exist in the extracted folder.
 It is important to use the included nxlog.conf file, the script relies on the text [USMIPADDRESS] to be in the file.